antipin/fullstack-nodejs-assessment/README.md

 # Bonus
 Feel free to add one additional features for bonus points, here are some suggestions:
 - [ ] Fuzzy Search on description and title using ElasticSearch (service is already installed)
-- [ ] OpenAPI documentation of APIs
+- [x] OpenAPI documentation of APIs.
+      OpenAPI documentation is exposed at http://localhost:3000/docs#/
 - [ ] Integration tests

 # Provided boilerplate